NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

             ↓
 Summarize → Generate question → save to Question DB
 ```
 If online: these questions are answered through Google Search + summarized by the model.
-[Experimental]
+[Experimental] <--- Still Progress

 If offline: the questions remain stored waiting for internet, or can be processed manually.